stackless-dev/cpython/Doc/library/stackless/tasklets.rst

    a context variable, can delegate this duty to a sub-tasklet without the need to manage the context of the sub-tasklet manually.
 4. Enable the integration of tasklet-based co-routines into the :mod:`asyncio` framework.
    This is an obvious application which involves context variables and tasklets.
+See `slp-coroutine <https://pypi.org/project/slp-coroutine>`_ for an example.

 Now each tasklet object has it own private context attribute.
 The design goals have some consequences: